 Most businesses now use social media for marketing.
-From https://www.businessnewsdaily.com to LinkedIn Groups, there are countless ways to use these platforms to promote your products and services.
+From social media influencers to LinkedIn Groups, there are countless ways to use these platforms to promote your products and services.

 One way is by running contests and sweepstakes.
 While it seems harmless to post a contest and hand out a prize, it might not be.
 If you don't follow the proper laws and guidelines, you could be in legal trouble.

-Editor's note: Looking for information on social media management services for your business?
-Use the questionnaire below, and get quickly connected to our vendor partners to learn more about a customized strategy and pricing for your business:
+Editor's note: Looking for the right social media management solution for your business?
+Fill out the below questionnaire to have our vendor partners contact you about your needs.

 The first step to ensure you're running a legal promotion is to determine the proper terminology.
 You can't use the terms "sweepstakes," "contest," "lottery" and "giveaway" interchangeably; the words have different meanings.